ibm-cloud-docs/vmwaresolutions/archiref/cr-elastio/cr-elastio-overview.md

 {{site.data.keyword.vcf}} ({{site.data.keyword.vcf-short}}) offers a fully integrated, enterprise-grade platform that delivers the complete VMware software-defined data center (SDDC) stack.
 This platform includes VMware vSphere®, VMware vSAN™, VMware NSX®, and VMware Aria® Suite components, providing a consistent and secure environment for running traditional and containerized workloads.

 The following items are the key features of the offering:
-* Provision a fully operational {{site.data.keyword.vcf-short}} environment in under 12 hours by using IBM automated deployment tools.
+* Provision a fully operational {{site.data.keyword.vcf-short}} environment in under 12 hours by using IBM® automated deployment tools.
 * Provision optional add-on services such as Veeam Backup and Replication.
 * Choose between Classic and Virtual Private Cloud (VPC) deployments.
 * Deploy {{site.data.keyword.vcf-short}} environments across {{site.data.keyword.cloud_notm}} global data centers, which can ensure proximity to users and compliance with regional regulations.